 This document outlines the specific training and qualification requirements associated with developing safety culture assessment skills through individual study activities (ISAs), formal classroom and computer-based instruction, and on-the-job training (OJT).
 Training and qualification guidance associated with developing general inspection skills comes from IMC 1245, Appendices A and B. In general, ISA activities should be completed before OJT activities.

 The SCA or Senior SCA does not necessarily need fully developed inspector skills since he/she functions as part of a team of inspectors.
 Therefore, the SCA qualification program only requires partial completion of IMC 1245 Appendix A and B as stipulated herein.
+However, a better understanding of integrated plant operations would be a valuable tool in assisting the SCA or Senior SCA in developing a comprehensive and integrated perspective regarding safety culture when compiling information from all groups interviewed and surveyed.
+Therefore, enrollment in system courses Westinghouse R-304P, R-504P, and R-624P (Westinghouse Technology Series), OR GE BWR R-304B, R-504B, and R-624B (GE BWR Technology Series) while not required, would be extremely desirable.

 Safety Culture Assessor Competencies

 Qualification as a SCA requires completion of a variety of activities, each of which is designed to provide knowledge or practice a skill that may be important during an inspection that has a significant focus on safety culture, such as an IP 95002 or IP 95003 inspection.
 Sets of related knowledge, skills, and abilities required to successfully perform safety culture inspection tasks are referred to as competencies.
 Attachment 1 describes the competencies and associated knowledge, skills, and abilities (KSAs) for SCAs.